Alifaleh/project_rfp_ai/README.md

 *   **Architectural Awareness**: It separates "Structure Design" (TOC) from "Content Writing" to ensure logical flow.
 *   **Resilience**: Built-in handling for AI Rate Limits (429) and Malformed JSON, plus automatic retry for queue jobs.
 *   **Flexible Workflow**: Features a robust "Revert to Edit" capability, allowing users to unlock completed documents for further refinement, and a custom finalization safety layer.
+*   **AI Model Management**: Granular control over the AI engine.
+You can define various Gemini models (e.g., Flash for speed, Pro for reasoning) and tag them.
+Each system prompt is configured to use a specific model to balance cost, speed, and intelligence.

 ---